polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

    Some notes about the command:
    - The `instantiate` command will do both the `upload` and `instantiate` steps for you.

-   - We need to specify the contract constructor to use, which in this case is `new()`
+   - You need to specify the contract constructor to use, which in this case is `new()`.

-   - We need to specify the argument to the constructor, which in this case is `false`
+   - You need to specify the argument to the constructor, which in this case is `false`.

-   - We need to specify the account uploading and instantiating the contract, which in this case is the default development account of `//Alice`
+   - You need to specify the account uploading and instantiating the contract, which in this case is the default development account of `//Alice`.

-   - During development we may want to upload the instantiate the same contract multiple times, so we specify a `salt` using the current time.
+   - During development, you may want to upload and instantiate the same contract multiple times, so you specify a `salt` using the current time.
 Note that this is optional.

-   After running the command confirming that we're happy with the gas estimatation we should see something like this:
+   After running the command and confirming that you're happy with the gas estimation, you should see something like this:

    ```text
    Dry-running new (skip with --skip-dry-run)